MaayanLab/signature-commons-controller/README.md

 # signature-commons-controller

-Preparing and controlling signature commons with existing data / store
+Preparing and controlling signature commons with existing data / store.

+This repository include scripts to facilitate data ingestion from different forms to those which can be used by the signature commons.
+It can subsequently upload the processed data to the signature commons through the relevant APIs.